Things I Wish I Knew Before Planting Fall Bulbs

 Avoid these rookie mistakes by learning when, where and how to plant bulbs this fall.

-Like most gardeners, I love to get my garden off to a colorful start in spring by planting bulbs the autumn before.
-The first fall I lived in my house, I planted lots of daffodils and made a few mistakes.
-Over the years, Ive gained wisdom with each batch of bulbs Ive planted.
-Heres what I wish I wouldve known before I started planting bulbs.
+Like most gardeners, I love to start my garden off with a colorful spring by planting bulbs the autumn before.
+The first fall I lived in my house, I planted lots of daffodils — and made a few mistakes.
+Over the years, I’ve gained wisdom with each batch of bulbs I’ve planted.
+Here’s what I wish I would’ve known before I started planting bulbs.

 Cheap Bulbs Are No Bargain